Bounds on expected propagation time of probabilistic zero forcing: Preliminaries

-\begin{defn} For any graph $G$ and subset $S \subeq V,$ where $S \neq \emptyset,$ define $\ept(G, S)$ as the expected propagation time, assuming the graph originally has $v \in V$ blue if and only if $v \in S.$ Moreover, define that is, the smallest possible expected propagation time where we are allowed to choose one blue vertex beforehand. \end{defn}

-We also want to find the probability a graph is all blue at some time step $t$, or some set of vertices is all blue at some time step $t$.
-Therefore, we make the following definitions.
+Recall from Section \ref{intro} that $\ept(G, S)$ is the expected propagation time starting with $S$ blue and that $\ept(G) = \min_{v \in V} \ept(G, \{v\})$.
+In this paper, we are also concerned with the probability that some subset of vertices is blue at a particular time step $t$.
+Therefore, we make the following definitions, letting $S$ denote the initial blue set.

-\begin{defn} Let $S$ be a subset of $V$ where $v\in V$ is initially blue if and only if $v\in S.$ Then define $P^{(t)}(G, S)$ as the probability that after $t$ steps of probabilistic zero forcing, all vertices in $V$ are blue. \end{defn}